Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 The last elementalist had courageously charged into the advance of the Culdar Rath and detonated himself in a firestorm of molten rock and fire that shattered their lines leaving them broken and the rear ranks open in the battlefield.
 There had been no forces remaining however to take up the tactical advantage this opening had created and within minutes it had been filled with reinforcements and the Culdar Rath quickly overtook the remaining forces of the Sanctum forcing them back to its interiors.
 As the Yirfir and Thara were about to disappear into the walls, a voice broke the clatter of the battle and retreat and stopped them dead in the silence.

 "Cease!
 Let this battle be at an end so that we may speak!
-If any of my forces continues from this moment unless I there order, they will be flayed personally by myself, Lorr.
-The last Power Lord." the lone voice spoke from the barge.
+If any of my forces continues from this moment unless I there order, they will be flayed alive!"
+Lorr's voice pierced the Midspace air.

 "And by what motivation do you cease this battle and seek to work with us?"
 Yirfir yelled, her voice cracking under strain.

 "Your unconditional surrender of course!
-Nothing more and nothing less my not so kind lady!" he spoke with alluring assuredness that caught Yirfir on edge.
+Nothing more and nothing less.
+You have no ground from which to negotiate.
+Surrender now and I shall show my mercy to you and your compatriots," he spoke with alluring assuredness that pushed Yirfir to her edge.

-"You are not nor have you ever to have been trusted!
-There is no deal of that nature that you could offer us that would be within my ability to accept nor trust from you!"
+"You are not - nor have you ever to have been trusted!
+There is no deal of that nature that you could offer us that would be within my ability to accept, let alone trust!"
 Yirfir yelled back to him.

 "Death holds no negotiations.
 What I offer is far more reasonable than as you say of my trustworthiness!" he yelled back to the struggling senior caster and instructor from the Sanctum.